smart-researchteam/smart-researchteam.github.io/content/authors/ilya/_index.md

 ---
 # Display name
-title: Mariya Naumcheva
+title: Ilya Baimetov

 # Username (this should match the folder name)
 authors:
-- maria
+- ilya

 # Is this the primary user of the site?
 superuser: false